-Oxford Area High School Core Values
+Hornet Virtual Academy Core Values

-• Trust, respect, and compassion
+- Trust, respect, and compassion

-Trust, respect, and mutual support for each of its individual members are the fundamental bonds that unite our community
+- Trust, respect, and mutual support for each of its individual members are the fundamental bonds that unite our community

-• Self-discipline and teamwork
+- Self-discipline and teamwork

-Self-motivated individuals with a strong sense of teamwork are the most likely to succeed in life.
+- Self-motivated individuals with a strong sense of teamwork are the most likely to succeed in life.

-• Honesty and integrity
+- Honesty and integrity

-Trust in any community is dependent on its members being honest with each other and honorable in their response to difficulties
+- Trust in any community is dependent on its members being honest with each other and honorable in their response to challenges.

-• Commitment to excellence
+- Commitment to excellence

-We commit to excellence and strive to broaden our individual talents.
+We are committed to excellence and strive to expand our individual talents.

-• Responsibility
+Responsibility